Being a snowsports photographer was a little bit more difficult for me than the music photography.

-I wasn’t into snowsports photography as much as I was into music photography.
-I didn’t read enough snowsports magazines or look at enough snowsports photographs to know what made a good snowsports photo.
+I wasn’t into being a snowsports photographer as much as I wanted to be a music photographer.
+I didn’t read enough snowsports magazines or look at enough snowsports photography or have a favourite snowsports photographer to know what made a good snowsports photo.
 Getting access and passes to photograph snowsports events, however, was very easy, much like gig passes.

 With the emails to the sporting companies, I toned down the humour a bit and played up the enthusiasm.
 I did this just because being slopeside requires a lot more skill than standing in a music pit.
 I wanted to come across as responsible and together.
 That I’d not use the pass to get drunk and possibly airlifted home (although I have come close to that).

 To give you an example of the content and my writing style, here is an email that I sent.

 This mail lead to a day’s experience with a snowsports photographer.
 And I also got a pass for the Burton Open in New Zealand 2007:

 My name is Melanie May and I am a wannabe snow sports photographer.
 I used to do photography for rock bands and my work can be seen at www.melaniemay.com.
 I set up and created this website myself from scratch and had many bands contact me to take their photographs.

 However, since discovering snowboarding, I have developed a new love and subject to photograph.
 So, I’m really trying to break into the snow sports industry as a photographer.
 I’ve already had one photo and letter published in Document Snowboard Magazine.
 But I need more experience and exposure (no pun intended!) to develop (again, no pun intended) my photography skills.